AlessioCappello2/TweetSentimentAnalysis/README.md

 Tiny application that allows you to retrieve tweets about a specific topic to see how people are feeling about it.

 ## Dependencies
 The application is based on open source packages to retrieve tweets, preprocess them and output the sentiment.
-Hopefully it works, but due to X (formerly Twitter) policies and unofficial API instability, you never know.
-Again, open source packages: I relied on them since it's a personal project.
+It works, but you never know due to X (formerly Twitter) policies and unofficial API instability. 😔

 The dependencies can be installed by launching the application with the argument ```--reqs```.

 ### [twikit](https://github.com/d60/twikit)
-Twikit is an open source library that allows interacting with the Twitter API.
+Twikit is an open source library that allows interaction with the Twitter API.
 ```
 pip install twikit
 ```

 ### [nltk](https://github.com/nltk/nltk)
-Natural Language ToolKit (shortly, nltk) is suite of open source Python modules, data sets, and tutorials supporting research and development in Natural Language Processing.
+Natural Language ToolKit (shortly, nltk) is a suite of open source Python modules, data sets, and tutorials supporting research and development in Natural Language Processing.
 ```
 pip install nltk
 ```